 - Process the fresh mulberries in a blender, or food processor for a few seconds until the berries are totally pulverized.

-- Place the mulberries, vanilla and water in a saucepan.
+- Place the mulberries, apples, vanilla and water in a saucepan.
 Bring to the boil, then simmer for 10 minutes.

 - Strain the juice through a mesh strainer into a bowl or into a small, clean saucepan.
 Some seeds may through, but that's okay.

 - Discard the pulp and place the juice into a saucepan with the sugar and lemon juice and simmer until thickened - about 15 minutes.

 - Pour into sterilsed jars, add the lid and cool before storing in the fridge for up to 2 months.

 Could I use honey in place of the sugar?

 I personally haven’t tried it, but have heard of others doing it.
 If you do try it, let me know how it goes.

 Can you can this.
 If so how long